We just wrapped a huge review on how early trauma, infection, and stress can downregulate serotonin...for life!

-As we mentioned above, estrogen is a major supporter of serotonin and this may speak to why women's risk of dementia goes up when estrogen goes away (see estradiol review or CBD and perimenopause brain fog).
+As we mentioned above, estrogen/testosterone is a major supporter of serotonin and this may speak to why women's risk of dementia goes up when estrogen goes away (see estradiol review or CBD and perimenopause brain fog).

 Originally, researchers pointed to serotonin for this neurogenesis effect but it was really BDNF doing the heavy lifting.

 Now you know (even if your doctor doesn't).

 Next up...part of how we actually process or deal with the insult side.

 We wrote an entire article on how serotonin (via tryptophan) might be sort of stress buffer.

 In fact, serotonin is pivotal all along the stress response pathway.